JRRS1982/TutorialProjects/reactRedux/streams/docs/About.md

 ## react-router-dom

 Naviation for dom based apps.
-This is the librrary that you would need to install if you wanted to work work.
-This is what you want when you are working with web applications.
+This is the library that you would need to install for it to work with web applications.

-Simple example here of how it can be used - where PageOne and PageTwo are components that are displated to the dom if the url is '/' or pageTwo.
+A simple example here of how it can be used - where PageOne and PageTwo are components that are shown to the dom if the url is '/' or pageTwo.

 ```